MVerticalTeam/AlphaNet/privacy-policy.md

 This app does not collect, use, or share any information or cookies.

-However, if the user voluntarily provides personal information when creating a network account or when contacting us, we may store the following data:
+However, if the user voluntarily provides personal information when creating a network account when contacting us, we may store the following data:

 - **Name**
 - **Email**